HenriUwU/gomoku/doc/src/contents/bonuses/docker.md

 <br>

-This bonus aims to create a Docker that reproduces a basic Unix environment with only the necessaries dependencies installed to prove that the project can be run on any machine.
+This bonus aims to create a Docker that reproduces a basic Unix environment with only the necessaries dependencies installed.

 <br>